kontent-ai/smart-link/README.md

     })
     ```

+The Kontent.ai Smart Link SDK adapts its behavior based on where it's running to provide the optimal content management experience:

-#### Outside Web Spotlight
+#### Outside Live Preview

-When used outside of Web Spotlight, the SDK leverages URL query parameters to manage the activation of smart links.
+When used outside of Live Preview, the SDK leverages URL query parameters to manage the activation of smart links.
 By default, it looks for the `ksl-enabled` parameter in the webpage URL.
 However, this parameter can be customized using the `queryParam` option during SDK initialization.
-The features that could be used outside of Web Spotlight are limited.
+The features that could be used outside of Live Preview are limited.

-#### Inside Web Spotlight
+#### Inside Live Preview

-If the SDK detects that it is run inside an iframe, it attempts to connect to Web Spotlight through iframe messages early during initialization.
-Upon successful communication with Web Spotlight, the SDK disables query parameter
+If the SDK detects that it is run inside an iframe, it attempts to connect to Live Preview through iframe messages early during initialization.
+Upon successful communication with Live Preview, the SDK disables query parameter
 reliance and activates additional functionalities designed for in-context editing and preview.